AndyIbanez/fsduplicates/README.md

 * `fps_library`: Contains a list of song files and the `AcoustID`s returned by AcoustID.
 Each line has this format: `ACOUSTID:SONG_PATH`.
 For discovering duplicates, you'd use this file.
 * `no_fps_library`: If AcoustID did not return a an `AcoustID` for one or more song files, their paths will be stored here.
 Consider contributing the fingerprints of the files listed here to AcoustID to improve their database.

+You can open these files, but you should **never** edit them manually.

 ### Indexing Songs and Finding Duplicates

 You can index your songs with the following command: